 Adguard Home as a container in Fedora Server

 I had to do many things to get adguard-Home running as a container in fedora Server 43.
 This is how I set it up on Fedora Server 43, so your mileage with say, Tumbleweed might vary.
-There’s a number of steps that I had to take to get this to work correctly and as a brief overview they were: /etc/sysctl.conf to allow pasta to bind to port 53 Stop systemd-resolvd.service from using port 53 /etc/systemd/resolved.conf.d/no-stub.conf Use loginctl enable-linger run the container as my user-id and not as root: ~/.config/containers/systemd/adguardhome.container All port mappings and container start are to be done in cockpit itself I didn’t necessarily do them in the order above, as I fudged my way through it!
+There’s a number of steps that I had to take to get this to work correctly and as a brief overview they were: /etc/sysctl.conf to allow pasta to bind to port 53 Stop systemd-resolvd.service from using port 53 /etc/systemd/resolved.conf.d/no-stub.conf Use loginctl enable-linger run the container as root: /etc/containers/systemd/adguardhome.container container start are to be done in cockpit itself I didn’t necessarily do them in the order above, as I fudged my way through it!
 Hopefully now you don’t have to! ...

 My first container using Podman